FreeClimbAPI/nodejs-sdk/docs/source/api/callingNumbers.rst

 delete(callingNumberId)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-    Delete a CallingNumber through the Persephony API.
+    Delete a CallingNumber through the FreeClimb API.

     :callingNumberId: {string} The id of the calling number to delete.